msaadah/Data-Analysis-Notebook/Datasets_Filetypes/Manipulating_JSON_File/README.md

 ***

-# 1. Importing packages and Reading Data
+# 1. Importing packages

 ***

 For a JSON file, you need to import "json" which helps to read and extract data from json files and put into a pandas dataframe. "urllib" is another module to import which helps to open URLs.

 ***

+# 2. Reading Data

+***

+For a JSON file, you use "ijson.items()" with parameter "meta.view.columns.item".
+The code is similar to read into any JSON file.

+***

-# 2. Gathering Basic Info
+# 3. Gathering Basic Info

 ***